Fair Division of Mixed Divisible and Indivisible Goods: -EFM: Algorithm

-\ifsubmission \else \begin{proof} Since many steps are similar to those in Algorithm~\ref{alg:EFhalf} and we have discussed their time complexity at length in the proof of Lemma~\ref{lem:EFhalfTermination}, we will only focus on the steps that affect the time complexity for Algorithm~\ref{alg:epsEFhalf} in this proof.
+\begin{lemma} Algorithm~\ref{alg:epsEFhalf} has running time $O(n^4/\epsilon + m n \log m)$ and invokes $O(n/\epsilon)$ calls to the approximate $\textsc{EFAlloc}$ oracle and $O(n^3/\epsilon)$ Robertson-Webb queries. \end{lemma} \begin{proof} Since most parts of Algorithm~\ref{alg:epsEFhalf} are similar to those in Algorithm~\ref{alg:EFhalf}, and we have discussed their time complexities in the proof of Lemma~\ref{lem:EFhalfTermination}, we will focus on the steps that affect the time complexity for Algorithm~\ref{alg:epsEFhalf} in this proof.